EC9D4: Macroeconomics A

 Read all instructions carefully - and read through the entire paper at least once before you start entering your answers.

-There are THREE Sections in this paper.
-Answer ALL questions in Section A, ONE question in Section B and ONE question in Section C. All questions carry equal weight (25 marks each).
+There are THREE sections in this paper.
+Answer BOTH questions in Section A (25 marks each), ONE question in Section B (25 marks), and ONE question in Section C (25 marks).

 Previous exam papers can be found in the University’s past papers archive.
 Please note that previous exam papers may not have operated under the same exam rubric or assessment weightings as those for the current academic year.
 The content of past papers may also be different.